pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

-For pie plots it's best to use square figures, one's with an equal aspect ratio.
+For pie plots it's best to use square figures, i.e. a figure aspect ratio 1.
 You can create the figure with equal width and height, or force the aspect ratio to be equal after plotting by calling ``ax.set_aspect('equal')`` on the returned ``axes`` object.

 Note that pie plot with :class:`DataFrame` requires that you either specify a target column by the ``y`` argument or ``subplots=True``.
 When ``y`` is specified, pie plot of selected column will be drawn.
 If ``subplots=True`` is specified, pie plots for each column are drawn as subplots.
 A legend will be drawn in each pie plots by default; specify ``legend=False`` to hide it.

 .. ipython:: python
    :suppress: